The Planning and Sustainability Commission prepares for final vote on the Central City 2035 Plan on May 23.Read More…

-These topics are just two of the integrated themes under discussion about the Central City.
-Materials from previous and upcoming symposiums (when available) can be found in the Current Documents section of the website.
+These topics are just two of the integrated themes under discussion about the Central City, including:

 The CC2035 team will make reasonable accommodation for people with disabilities.
 Please notify us no fewer than five (5) business days prior to the event by phone 503-823-7700, by the TTY line at 503-823-6868 or by the Oregon Relay Service at 1-800-735-2900.

 Central City 2035 (CC2035) is an update to the 1988 Central City Plan, which is the existing plan and policy for downtown and central areas of Portland, Oregon.
 In coordination with the Portland Plan, CC2035 will address challenges and opportunities in the Central City to ensure that this unique economic, transportation, cultural and educational hub will be a vibrant resource for all Portlanders over the next 25 years.